Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - As a Campaigner, I want to see how much money a campaign has made so I can see if I have support for my cause - completed

-- As a Campaigner, I want to withdraw money from the campaign account so I can fund the project - completed
+- As a Campaigner, I want to withdraw money from the campaign account so that I can fund the project - completed

-- As a Campaigner, I want to see who has donated to me so I can send them a thank you email, and keep them updated with the progress of the campaign - completed
+- As a Campaigner, I want to see who has donated to me so I can send them a thank you email and keep them updated with the progress of the campaign - completed

 ### Side Bar

-This is to go through the testing of all the links in the side navigation bar to see if they have the desired response.
+Here are all the tests for the side navigation bar to see if the links have the desired response.

 - Does the sidebar only show all the items when logged in - check
 - Does the profile image change - check